 A five year land supply can be demonstrated.
 Completions are expected to increase over the next few years as delivery on the HSA DPD sites increases and a number of large and medium unallocated sites are completed.
-Delivery of housing on the Newbury Racecourse strategic site commenced in 2012/13 with first occupations in 2013/14.
-Construction is now underway on the third and final phase of this development.
+Construction is now underway on the third and final phase of the strategic site at Newbury Racecourse.